-Jordan Engelhardt is an associate in the firm's Litigation department, where he represents clients in a range of intellectual property litigation and complex commercial disputes.
-He has experience litigating cases brought under the Hatch-Waxman Act, having successfully defended generic challenges to patents protecting highly successful and important medical therapies.
-Mr. Engelhardt’s practice also focuses on complex commercial litigation, including disputes relating to structured finance, securities, and corporate governance.
-Mr. Engelhardt shares the firm’s commitment to pro bono, with a particular interest in children’s rights.
-He currently serves as a member of the Securities Litigation Committee of the New York City Bar Association.
+Jordan Engelhardt is Counsel in the Firm's Litigation department, where he represents clients in intellectual property litigation and complex commercial disputes.
+He has represented pharmaceutical and medical device companies in patent litigation on a wide range of subject matters, and has successfully defended patents protecting blockbuster medical therapies against generic challenges.
+Mr. Engelhardt’s commercial litigation practice also focuses on disputes relating to structured finance, securities, and corporate governance.
+He shares the Firm’s commitment to pro bono, with a particular interest in children’s rights.
+Mr. Engelhardt contributes to the Firm’s Biologics Blog and NY Commercial Division Blog.

-Successfully represented a major pharmaceutical company in an ANDA action involving challenges to patents covering a combination drug treatment for HIV/AIDS and processes for its manufacture.
+Successfully represented a major pharmaceutical company in Hatch-Waxman litigation involving challenges to eight patents covering a highly successful combination therapy for HIV/AIDS and processes for its manufacture.

 Structured Finance Litigation

 Represented financial guarantors in complex contract and fraud actions against sponsors and underwriters of residential mortgage-backed securities leading to over $1 billion recouped through out-of-court settlements.